cortal-insight/cortalv2i/README.md

 # CortalV2I

-A tool to extract frames from videos or YouTube links.
+A tool to extract frames from videos or YouTube links ( without downloaing videos).

 ## Features